plasticmacaroni/bg3-missables/checklist.md

   - Find the "secret" chest available with mage hand, jump, or misty step
 - Sword stuck in the stone - Phalar Aluve
 - Check out the [fish people worshipping the fake god Boooal](https://bg3.wiki/wiki/The_Festering_Cove) in a village -- opposite the arcane tower
+  - If you want to make a horrible, unrecommended decision, remove a party member for [a permanent buff](https://bg3.wiki/wiki/BOOOAL%27s_Blessing_(Condition))
 - Interact with the petrified drows and the spectator that appears
 - Help the myconid
   - Curing Thulla
   - Meet Omeluum (Society of Brilliance)
+    - Perform his quest and drink his potion for [a permanent buff](https://bg3.wiki/wiki/Survival_Instinct)
   - Save the gnome trapped by exploding green mushrooms
     - Remember there's a very rare mushroom that can be found there as well, this can be given to Shadowheart to unlock a memory or given to this dude's wife at the Myconid place, or given to this dude to take revenge on his wife for making him a slave
   - Defeat the duergars / helping Gut (then double-cross them)